Axonopathy and altered synaptic development in early hippocampal epileptogenesis of Dravet syndrome

 摘要

 Dravet syndrome caused by SCN1A variants is a severe developmental epileptic encephalopathy (DEE) characterized by pharmaco-resistant epileptic seizures and progressive neurodevelopmental decline with cognitive impairment and autism-spectrum-traits.
-Numerous preceding studies indicate that the initial pathophysiology due to impaired NaV1.1 function mainly derives from reduced interneuron firing leading to a network hyperexcitability (Bender et al. 2012).
+Numerous preceding studies indicate that the initial pathophysiology due to impaired NaV1.1 function mainly derives from reduced interneuron firing leading to a network hyperexcitability ([Bender et al. 2012][1]).
 However, little is known how epileptogenesis and generally disease pathogenesis progress from the inborn molecular defect to infantile seizure onset.
-We address this question in a Dravet mouse model by comprehensive single-cell RNA sequencing and selected downstream analysis via single-cell electrophysiology, histology, life cell imaging and electron microscopy.
-Our data reveal a continuum of early primary (pre-seizure) and secondary (post-seizure onset) transcriptomic changes in various cell populations in the hippocampus.
-Focusing on cornu ammonis , we find a multitude of transcriptional dysregulation including synaptic transmembrane adhesion molecules of the neurexin superfamily and voltage-gated ion channels and identify ultrastructural and functional distal axonopathy and synaptopathy of parvalbumin interneurons as fundamental early-phase disease mechanisms.
-These processes precede somatic firing impairment and seizures.
+We address this question in a Dravet mouse model by comprehensive single-cell RNA sequencing and selected downstream analysis via single-cell electrophysiology, histology, live cell imaging and electron microscopy.
+Our data reveal a continuum of early primary (preseizure) and secondary (post-seizure onset) transcriptomic changes in various cell populations in the hippocampus.
+Focusing on cornu ammonis , we find a number of transcriptional pathways that are dysregulated including synaptic transmembrane adhesion molecules of the neurexin superfamily and voltage-gated ion channels.
+Further investigations support an ultrastructural and functional axonopathy and synaptopathy of parvalbumin interneurons.
+These processes precede somatic firing impairment and seizures suggesting they underlie fundamental early-phase disease mechanisms.
 Taken together we provide a cellularly resolved transcriptomic resource of early disease phases of Dravet syndrome and demonstrate epileptogenesis beyond NaV1.1 loss-of-function during an early developmental time window of CNS maturation.
 Altogether these data establish proof-of principle that the concept of epileptogenesis, originally devised for acquired forms of epilepsy, similarly applies to genetic epilepsies and DEEs. ### Competing Interest Statement The authors have declared no competing interest.
+[1]: #ref-9

 更多